TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 or

-- A single VCF file from the global alignment of the assembly agains the reference genome
+- A single VCF file from the global alignment of the assembly against the reference genome

 ## Pipeline details